abdurash1d/restricted_zone_guard/README.md

 pip install -r requirements.txt
 ```

-YOLO weights will auto-download on first run (default `yolov8n.pt`).
-If you need to pre-download:
+The YOLO model downloads automatically on first run.
+If you want it pre-downloaded:

 ```bash
 python - <<'PY'